ForgeRock/openid-client-helper/README.md

 [Back to top](#top)

-The openid-client library provides components for building a [Node.js](https://nodejs.org/en/) application acting as an OAuth 2.0 [client](https://tools.ietf.org/html/rfc6749#section-1.1) that can also be extended to an [OpenID Connect](https://openid.net/connect/) (OIDC) [Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).
-The library includes the [Passport.js](http://www.passportjs.org/) authentication strategy middleware.
+The openid-client library provides components for building a [Node.js](https://nodejs.org/en/) application acting as an OAuth 2.0 [client](https://tools.ietf.org/html/rfc6749#section-1.1) extended to an [OpenID Connect](https://openid.net/connect/) (OIDC) [Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).
 When using openid-client by itself, it is left up to the developer to implement routes for each REST API call authorized by an access token.

 The openid-client-helper library provides a [node-fetch](https://www.npmjs.com/package/node-fetch) wrapper for making requests to different resources protected by the same [authorization server](https://tools.ietf.org/html/rfc6749#section-1.1).
 Each request is automatically crafted with a fresh, resource-specific access token appropriate for the requested URI.

 After initial authorization by the [resource owner](https://tools.ietf.org/html/rfc6749#section-1.1), access tokens for individual resources are obtained with a [refresh token](https://tools.ietf.org/html/rfc6749#section-1.5), entirely via a secure back-channel, without any further resource owner involvement and not relying on their saved consent, and not collecting the resource owner password credentials.

-This means that the client, once authorized, will be able to perform API requests with automatically obtained individually-scoped and potentially [Audience Restricted](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-4.8.1.3) access tokens—according to the [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13) (BCP).
+This means that the client, once authorized, will be able to perform API requests with automatically obtained individually-scoped and potentially [Audience Restricted](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14#section-4.8.1.1.3) access tokens—according to the [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14) (BCP).
 This also means that the format and the content of the access tokens can be specific to the respective resource servers.

 In addition, openid-client-helper provides convenience methods for performing OAuth 2.0 [authorization code](https://tools.ietf.org/html/rfc6749#section-1.3.1) grant, deauthorization, and accessing [ID Token Claims](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) about the resource owner.